 Michael's understanding of the complex legal challenges of international matters is critical to litigating cases involving human rights and financial dealings.
 He uses legal mechanisms to track illicit finances, and his investigations through the maze of international banking and financial regulations continue to uncover violations that have allowed money laundering and terrorist financing.
 Michael is building upon legal theories and case precedents to represent plaintiffs harmed by financial crimes and actions and hold the global institutions and organizations accountable.

-Michael is a lead plaintiffs' counsel inAlmog v.
-Arab Bank, a suit brought on behalf of American and Israeli victims of terrorist attacks trying to prevent the financing of more terrorists and help bring peace to the Middle East region.
-In addition, he currently leads the worldwide investigation for liability evidence in the 9/11 Families United to Bankrupt Terrorism civil action against al Qaeda's alleged financiers and supporters.
+Michael was a lead plaintiffs' counsel in Linde et al. v.
+Arab Bank, a suit brought on behalf of victims of terrorist attacks in Israel.
+In September 2014, a jury found Jordan-based Arab Bank plc liable for financing terrorist activity, including funneling financial support to top Hamas leaders and to the families of suicide bombers.
+Michael also leads the worldwide investigation for liability evidence in the 9/11 Families United to Bankrupt Terrorism civil action against al Qaeda's alleged financiers and supporters.
 In this capacity, Michael meets with U.S. and foreign intelligence officers, witnesses, and informants, who have already helped him gather more than two million pages of documents in numerous languages identifying the activities of al Qaeda and its financiers.
-He is a member of the Plaintiffs' Steering Committee for this multidistrict litigation filed on behalf of more than 6, 500 families and survivors of the September 11, 2001, attacks.
-He also served as a member of the Plaintiffs' Committee inIn re September 11th Litigation, a suit brought against the airline industry alleging that it failed to detect and prevent the attacks.
+He is a member of the Plaintiffs' Steering Committee for this multidistrict litigation filed on behalf of more than 6, 500 families and survivors of the 9/11 attacks.
+He also served as a member of the Plaintiffs' Committee in In re September 11th Litigation, a suit brought against the airline industry alleging that it failed to detect and prevent the attacks.

 Michael is also leading the firm in its role as consultants to South African human rights lawyer Richard Spoor in his effort to take on leading global gold producers and seek justice for tens of thousands of exploited gold mine workers who are suffering from silicosis.
 Few class actions have been brought in South Africa, and none have been filed for sick workers.
 If approved as a class, the suit would generate an unprecedented means of recovery for the country and ensure meaningful access to justice for the indigent and rural workers who are dying from this entirely preventable yet incurable disease.